wp-plugins/hello-dolly-for-your-song/readme.txt

 = Features =

-* Display Hello Dolly in the admin head
-* Display custom songtext at the admin screen
+* Display a random line of a custom text in your blog as widget
-* Display custom songtext in the blog
+* Display a random line of a custom text in the blog administration
-* Hello For Dolly Your Song Widget
 * Options Page to define a custom song text
 * Languages: English, German